Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 However, the transition time between different phases strongly depends on the system properties, including details of the supernova explosion and pre-existing conditions in the circumstellar medium, which are often unknown.
 Similarly, throughout the modelling of both the SNRs and the interstellar clouds we have assumed the morphology to be spherically symmetric, whereas in practise the morphologies can be significantly more complex.

 The largest uncertainty of the model resides in the diffusion properties of both the ISM and the interstellar clouds, which remain so far elusive.
 We have assumed a suppression of the diffusion coefficient within the clouds of $\chi = 0.05$ with respect to the ISM.
-As figure \ref{fig:chin} shows, for the same cloud density $n$, different $\chi$ values can lead to a markedly different gamma-ray flux.
+As figure \ref{fig:chin} shows, for the same cloud density $n$, different $\chi$ values can lead to variations in gamma-ray flux.
 Also, the average diffusion coefficient within the ISM is uncertain and unlikely to be uniform.

 The normalisation of $D_0$ assumed in table \ref{tab:constants} is a typical Galactic value as derived from CR diffusion time in our Galaxy \citep{Gabici07}.
 Recent measurements have shown, however, that the diffusion coefficient may be suppressed within regions of the ISM with turbulent activity due to nearby accelerators \citep{HAWCgeminga17}.
 Transport of energetic particles within the intervening ISM between an accelerator and a nearby cloud may therefore proceed somewhat slower than our assumed transport here.
-Comparing the results using two different assumed values of $D_0$ provide an indication of this effect.
+Comparing the results using two different assumed values of $D_0$ provides an indication of this effect.

 To estimate the magnetic field strength within interstellar clouds, we adopted in equation \eqref{eq:bfield} a parameterisation based on the cloud density from \cite{Crutcher10}, using estimates from Zeeman splitting which is significant only for dense clouds.
 Although a fixed value comparable to the ISM field strength has been used for clouds with $n < 300\,\mathrm{cm}^{-3}$, the magnetic field strength is likely to vary further.
 Alternative methods for estimating the magnetic field must then be used, such as Faraday tomography, which could revise the flux prediction \citep{VanEckFaradayTomo17}.